 Here are some suggestions to make your job easier -

 - FABRIC WEIGHT - The finer the fabric the easiest it is to turn.

 - FABRIC CUT - Cut your fabric on the bias as it will be easier to turn.
 Cutting on the bias also means that the fabric will fray less.

 - STRIP WIDTHS - When practicing, cut strips of fabric 2 to 3 inches (5 to 7.5cm) wide.
 Eventually, you will be able to do thinner but start with these.

 - LENGTH - Only cut your fabric as long as you need.
 The longer the strap the harder it is to turn.

 - THREAD - Use a matching color of thread so no stitches show through the seam.
 I always use a darker color on samples so you can see my stitching.

-Here are five methods used to turn a tube of fabric into spaghetti straps.
-If you like gadgets there is also a commercial tube turning tool available but these tried and trusted home methods work just as well and are free!
+Here are six methods used to turn a tube of fabric into spaghetti straps.
+If you like gadgets, there is also a commercial tube turning tool available, but these tried and trusted home methods work just as well and are free!